Madave94/madave94.github.io/_posts/wacv-2025-publication/2025-07-22-paper-label-convergence.md

 Since the emergence of ChatGPT in 2022, I've had the impression that AI has truly entered the mainstream.
 This wave included a host of other useful products like DALL-E for image generation, Claude for coding assistance, and DeepL for machine translation.
-These systems, broadly categorized as **generative AI**, create new content for a user who then typically verifies the result—a human remains in the loop.
+These systems, broadly categorized as **generative AI**, create new content for a user who then typically verifies the result; a human remains in the loop.

 In contrast, fields like autonomous driving seem less present in the public eye now.
 Why is that?
 We don't see fleets of self-driving cars on our streets, so the problem is far from solved.
 These systems are a different type of